lipemat/go-live-update-urls/readme.txt

 1. Parses the data into a replaceable format.
 2. Updates the data.
-3. Reverts the data to its original format and saves the updated version.
+3. Restores the data to its original format and saves the updated version.

 #### Gracefully Handle Serialized Data